Ghraoui Chocolate: History

 Not only is the factory machinery painted orange, but the brand's packaging, including its bags and its delivery vans.

 Forced to shut down due to the Syrian civil war, Ghraoui relaunched in 2017 from Budapest, Hungary.

 Awards

 Ghraoui received numerous accolades and awards, including gold medals, from Paris to New York acknowledging their dedication to high quality and excellence.

 The company earned the ‘Diplôme de Médaille d'Argent’ at the Beyrouth fair in 1921, the ‘Diplôme d' Honneur’ in 1931, and the 'Médaille d'Or' in 1939 at the Paris fair.
-In 1939 in New York Ghraoui was also awarded ‘Diplôme d' Honneur’.
+In 1939 in New York City Ghraoui was also awarded ‘Diplôme d' Honneur’.